The Impact of Visual Content on Marketing Performance

 People have a short attention span.
 Forbes says it sits at 8 seconds and continues to get shorter by the minute.

 In other words, if you fail to engage audiences in the first few seconds, you might lose their interest forever.
-This is where visual content comes in.
+An effective visual marketing content prevents this from happening.

 With visual content, you only have to share bite-sized nuggets of information, and audiences will catch the drift.

-Think of infographics in this place.
-Instead of reading an entire product detailing brochure, an infographic on the same can share a snippet of features, benefits, and rest at a glance.
+Think of infographics.
+Instead of reading an entire product detailing brochure, an infographic can share a snippet of features, benefits, and rest at a glance.
 This saves time and expedites the user’s decision-making process when buying the product or service.

 5. Improves SEO Performance